 29. “ Visualize in the mind’s eye.”

-Seeing the system flows, the perturbation of a modification, the structure is systems in one’s mind eye clearly, the ultimate result of great understanding makes probable issues stand out.
+Seeing the system flows, the perturbation of a modification, the structure of systems in one’s mind eye clearly, the ultimate result of great understanding, makes probable issues stand out.

 30. “Fly high to abstract, stoop low to see details continually.”